 Toxicity is evidenced in animal experiments in higher dosages.
 Controversy exists regarding capsaicin's mutagenicity and tumorigenicity.
 Toxicity from long-term exposure to chili powder has not been found, and the use of defense sprays likewise has not resulted in reports of toxicity.

 The genus Capsicum consists of many species and varieties; the fruits can vary greatly in color, size, and shape.
 Taxonomical confusion exists in part due to extensive plant breeding.

 The plant has straight, woody stems and can grow to approximately 3 m tall in tropical conditions.
-Star-shaped, white flowers are borne in the axils of the leaves, which later become the varied-colored peppers.
-These fruits contain many flat, white seeds that are the primary source of the chili spice.1, 2 The Capsicum fruit was probably termed a pepper because of the burning sensation similar to that of black and white pepper spices of the unripened fruit of the unrelated Piper nigrum.
+Star-shaped, white flowers are located in the axils of the leaves, which later become the varied-colored peppers.
+These fruits contain many flat, white seeds that are the primary source of the chili spice.1, 2 The capsicum fruit was probably termed a pepper because of the burning sensation similar to that of black and white pepper spices of the unripened fruit of the unrelated Piper nigrum.